yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 All listed jurisdictions can be selected for any analysis, provided data are available for the selected year of TALIS.
 Please note the following inclusions and exclusions of TALIS participating country and subnational education system data in the OECD TALIS international reports and the NCES TALIS IDE:

--	The Netherlands participated in TALIS 2008 but did not meet the sampling standards.
-Their data are not included in the TALIS IDE or in the OECD TALIS international report.
+-	Iceland’s data for TALIS 2013 and 2018 were included in the OECD TALIS international report but were not made publicly available for use in the data files provided on the OECD website.
+Iceland’s data for TALIS 2013, but not for TALIS 2018, are included in the TALIS IDE.
 -	Cyprus’s data for TALIS 2013 were included in the OECD TALIS international report but were not made publicly available for use in the data files provided on the OECD website.
 Cyprus’s data for TALIS 2013 are not included in the TALIS IDE.
--	Iceland’s data for TALIS 2013 and 2018 were included in the OECD TALIS international report but were not made publicly available for use in the data files provided on the OECD website.
-Iceland’s data for TALIS 2013, but not for TALIS 2018, are included in the TALIS IDE.
 -	In the OECD TALIS 2013 international report, all ISCED 2 estimates for the United States are shown separately from those for the other participating education systems.
 This is because the United States did not achieve an acceptable level of response based on the international response rate standards established for TALIS 2013.
-(To read more about the U.S. response rate, the steps taken to determine the level of bias in the estimates, and caveats about the U.S. data, see https://nces.ed.gov/surveys/talis/talis2013/index.asp.)
+(To read more about the U.S. response rate, the steps taken to determine the level of bias in the estimates, and caveats about the U.S. data, see [https://nces.ed.gov/surveys/talis/talis2013/index.asp](https://nces.ed.gov/surveys/talis/talis2013/index.asp){target="_blank"}.)
 However, in the TALIS IDE, report outputs do not show U.S. estimates separately from the estimates of all other jurisdictions.
+-	The Netherlands participated in TALIS 2008 but did not meet the sampling standards.
+Their data are not included in the TALIS IDE or in the OECD TALIS international report.

 ### Variables